Pruning fruit trees can be quite intimidating for the novice gardener. However you too can prune fruit trees successfully to get a better harvest.

-I already wrote about 4 Easy Steps to Fertilize Fruit Trees.
+I already wrote about how to fertilize fruit trees.
 And there is also the usual maintenance work such as weeding around the base of trees, making sure they get adequate water especially in droughts and of course harvesting the fruit once it is ripe and picking up windfall (fruit that has fallen off the tree).

 Pruning is also an important maintenance task that can be intimidating to someone just starting out with fruit growing.
 After all you’re cutting away at a live plant and branches take some time to grow back.

 So what do you need to know to prune fruit trees properly to maximize your harvest next summer?

 You’ll need some tools and depending on the height of your trees and what you do with the trimmings, I’ve included some optional tools.

 - Trug or other container to hold the prunings

 - Safety Helmet

 - Safety Glasses

 Wondering why pruning paint is not included above?
 Current thought is that you should leave the cuts open as it allows the tree to heal it’s cuts more easily.

 Pruning is one of those garden tasks that could potentially be dangerous, so there are some safety precautions you must take to avoid having an accident.